COMMUNITY REINVESTMENT ACT FOR BLACK & LATINOS

 CRA Baltimore is a coalition committed to ensuring that Baltimore City and all Black and Latino communities receive their fair share of CRA investments from the top banks in their region.
 We serve as the watchdog group that holds those banks accountable, while providing community development opportunities and resources to enhance communities of color.

-Are you a small business, prospective homeowner, or a community organization looking ways you can have have access to capital and reinvest back into your community?
+Are you a small business, prospective homeowner, or a community organization and want to know how the CRA affects you?
+Contact us.

 Understanding the Need